 The concerns came from Walter Horton, chief of Comptroller Pratt’s real estate office.
 Horton said he was “fearful” that the project – projected to span over 15-20 years and cost an estimated $460 million – is not practical.

-La Cite, a New York developer, won rights in 2005 to redevelop nearly 14 acres of Poppleton, but the project was stalled by the recession and then by bickering between the developer and the Housing Department, which was responsible for acquiring and razing several blocks of run-down property.
+A small, family-owned New York developer, La Cité won rights in 2005 to redevelop nearly 14 acres of Poppleton, but the project was stalled by the recession and then by bickering between the developer and the Housing Department, which was responsible for acquiring and razing several blocks of run-down property.

 Phase 1 of the project will consist of two mid-rise buildings along Schroeder Street to include 257 rental units, 205 of them market-rate and 52 affordable.
 The developer has received a commitment of $45 million in state low-income housing tax credits and bond financing and says it will contribute $15 million in equity.